-The Edexcel BTEC Tech Award in Performing Arts has been designed to provide a vocational educational base for training, further education and employment within the performing arts sector.
+The Edexcel BTEC Tech Award in Performing Arts has been designed to provide a vocational educational base for training, further education and employment within the performing arts sector or other employment that requires strong communication skills.
 The qualification will develop students' abilities in Performing Arts-Acting.